ad-freiburg/tokenization-repair/README.md

 Given a text with missing and spurious spaces, correct those.
 Spelling errors and OCR errors can be present, but it's not part of the problem to correct them.

-Visit https://tokenization.cs.uni-freiburg.de for a web demo and interactive evaluation results.
+Visit [tokenization.cs.uni-freiburg.de](https://tokenization.cs.uni-freiburg.de) for a web demo and interactive evaluation results.

-If you use the software in your research, please cite our CoNLL 2021 paper.
+If you use the software in your research, please cite our [CoNLL 2021 paper](https://aclanthology.org/2021.conll-1.22/) as below.

 ## Quickstart with Docker